karoljanic/projects-high-school/README.md

-## A repository collecting projects I created in high school.
+## A Repository Collecting Projects I Created In High School.